 Spring is just around the corner and students have the opportunity to participate in classic spring sports like baseball, tennis, and track & field.
 These race activity ideas incorporate skills from spring sports to create a unique and competitive PE class activity to get students moving and active, indoors or out.

 Try one or all of these three spring sport themed race activities with your PE class.
 Make it more competitive by adding a challenge time to beat.

 This high-energy relay will keep students moving and gives them an opportunity to develop agility, speed, and body awareness.

 You will need:

-Split the class into two groups, putting one team at the home base and the other one at second.
+Split the class into small groups, putting one team at the home base and the other one at second.
 The first person in each line should be holding a baseball.
 At your signal, or the start of the music, the first person in each line will round the bases and upon returning to where they started, will hand the ball to the next person in line.

 Whichever group get all of their teammates around all the bases first wins.
 Increase the challenge by playing obstacles between the bases or asking the team to complete the relay twice before declaring a winner.

 This tennis relay race will help students to practice focus, hand-eye coordination, and body awareness.